ferrocene/criticalup/docs/src/using-criticalup/toolchain-management.rst

    criticalup install

-When an internet connection is not available, a previously installed package can be reinstalled without using the network by passing the ``--offline`` flag.
+When an internet connection is not available, a previously fetched package can be installed without using the network by passing the ``--offline`` flag.

 Removing Toolchains
 ^^^^^^^^^^^^^^^^^^^